davidmeredith/devsGuidebook/devGuidebook.md

 Coming soon.
 ### Data Orientated Programming vs OOP - Choose Two

 If you can do OOP, you can do DOP: DOP advocates for cleanly separating data from behaviour.
 Data is modelled using hierarchically nested structs/records/data-objects, and methods that operate on those data are typically extracted into top-level or module/package level functions.
 DOP tends to adopt more noun orientated naming approach whereas OPP tends to adopt a mix of nouns and verbs.
+DOP tends to violate the Open-Closed principle compared to OOPs Visitor pattern.
+For example, given a bunch of 3rd party types, with DOP you can exhaustively pattern match if a new 3rd party type was added and you would need to update your code to handle that new type (whereas visitor pattern can ignore the new type), so there is a trade-off.
+However, it can produce simpler code that is easier to reason about.

 >[!TIP]
 There is no need to extract logic such as data validation and invariant checking into utility functions, this logic should be co-located with your data types, in class/record constructors for example.

-Here's an interesting comment I noticed after watching a Java update newscast from Nicolai Parlog from the Java DevRel team regarding whether to use DOP for the pending JDK standard JSON API (i.e. a core native Java standard library, not a 3rd party API like Jackson), paraphrasing: "A sealed interface hierarchy with `record` over `class` implementations (i.e. a DOP approach) is not appropriate for the JDK JSON API because of the lack of record encapsulation, even though it seems like a perfect fit.
+Here's an interesting comment I noticed after watching a Java update newscast from Nicolai Parlog from the Java DevRel team regarding whether to use DOP for the pending JDK standard JSON API (i.e. a core native Java standard library, not a 3rd party API like Jackson), paraphrasing: "A sealed interface hierarchy with `record` chosen over `class` implementations (i.e. a DOP approach) is not appropriate for the JDK JSON API because of the lack of record encapsulation (and extensibility via open-closed), even though it seems like a perfect fit.
 This is because the lack of encapsulation makes internal evolution tricky which is not appropriate for a for long-lived public/stable API like the proposed Java JSON API.
 However, the DOP approach is great for application code though."

 #### OOPs - A Performance Mistake\?
 ECS vs OOP
 TODO: